Aarya718/Codsoft-projects/README.md

 Matplotlib/Seaborn for visualizing sales trends

-3. Credit Card Fraud Prediction
+# TASK - 3.
+Credit Card Fraud Prediction

 Overview:
 This project focuses on identifying fraudulent transactions from credit card transaction data.
 The goal is to classify whether a transaction is legitimate or fraudulent based on historical data.